ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 byte[] data = base64 `yPHaytRgJPg+QjjylUHakEwz1fWPx/wXCW41JSmqYW8=`;
 ```

-An Array of binary data can be represented in source code using base 64 or base 16 literal formats.
+An array of binary data can be represented in the source code using base-64 or base-16 literal formats.

-The Byte represents a number between 0 and 0xFF.
+The byte represents a number between `0` and `0xFF`.
 You can define it with the ``byte`` keyword.

 ```ballerina
 byte b = 0xFF;
 ```

-In Ballerina, Byte is not the same as a character in C. It is a subtype of the integer.
-Therefore it supports all the bitwise operators on integers.
+In Ballerina, byte is not the same as a character in C. It is a subtype of the integer.
+Therefore, it supports all the bitwise operators on integers.
 Some of these operators produce an integer type, and some like the `‘&’` operator produce a ``byte``.

 ## Maps